bonitasoft/bonita-doc/md/bonita-docker-installation.md

         exec /opt/files/startup.sh
 ```

-Run `docker stack deploy -c stack.yml quay.io/bonitasoft/bonita-subscription` (or `docker-compose -f stack.yml up`), wait for it to initialize completely, and visit `http://swarm-ip:8080`, `http://localhost:8080`, or `http://host-ip:8080` (as appropriate).
+Run `docker stack deploy -c stack.yml bonita`  or `docker-compose -f stack.yml up`, wait for it to initialize completely, and visit `http://swarm-ip:8080`, `http://localhost:8080`, or `http://host-ip:8080` (as appropriate).

 #### PostgreSQL as an installed service
 If you don't want to run your database in a docker container, the following file `env.txt` needs to be configured and provided to the docker run command: